ncmreynolds/muthur/README.md

 | Ring 2    | Ground          |
 | Shield    | Composite video |

 At the PMR end it was a 2.5mm TRS connector which is again unusual.
+PMRs don't have a standard connector for this but there are a couple of common types.

 The PMR was set to Vox activation at its most sensitive and it **mostly** picked up the output well.
 The 'bong' inserted before speech is specifically there to wake up the PMR.

-A future improvement would be to trigger the push-to-talk feature of the PMR from a GPIO of the Raspberry Pi as that should be more reliable.
+A future improvement would be to trigger the push-to-talk feature of the PMR from a GPIO on the Raspberry Pi as that should be more reliable.

 ## Customising the voice of MUTHUR